LaMitaOne/skia-flowmotion/README.md

 </p>

 ### Latest Changes

+**v 0.51 – Day 14**   - ok ok, but now i really try make some days break :D

+- some small bugfixes/imrpvements and fine tuning
+- switched to 60fps now and with 80 pagesize still nice but way smoother

 **v 0.50 – Day 13**    -yea yea, i could not resist, but that damn bug annoyed me so much...but this is a nice version now :)

 - Fixed wrong max zoom after clear and load new pics (that beast...was hard to catch)